Temuu-jin/Temuu-jin/README.md

 Colleagues value my independent work ethic and determined problem-solving.
 Yet, I equally embrace teamwork for its unparalleled potential to achieve excellence.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/temucin-damdinjamts-kintaert/), delve into my projects on GitHub, or reach out via [e-mail](temucin.d.k@gmail.com).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/temucin-damdinjamts-kintaert/), delve into my projects on GitHub, or reach out via e-mail (temucin.d.k@gmail.com).
 I’m looking forward to our potential collaboration! 📫